-- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries.
+- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries and beyond.

 - Develop a portfolio of applied projects that demonstrate your strengths.

-Graphic design has to adapt to social, technological, economic and political change, so this course has been designed to be responsive to the latest trends.
-Studio-based projects are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.
+Graphic design responds to social, technological, economic and political challenges — this course equips you to create solutions, tell stories and communicate change.
+Projects and workshops are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.

 Watch student Annie Neilson talk about what it’s like to study on this course.

 This course is part of the Sheffield Institute of Arts — our creative community within Sheffield Hallam.

 You learn core principles of graphic design, explore design thinking and use creative research methods to explore and test ideas, as well as exploring practices such as user experience design and digital storytelling.
 The distinctive portfolio of work you develop from these experiences will communicate your strengths to prospective employers when you graduate.

 - problem-based and practical activity-based sessions

 - field trips and study visits

 I am a photographer, writer, researcher and publisher with a curiosity about everyday things and the ordinary places in which I live and work.